ada-lang-io/ada-lang-io/docs/arm/AA-TOC.md

 Special thanks go to R. Mathis, Convenor of ISO/IEC JTC 1/SC 22 Working Group 9.

 The Ada 9X Project was sponsored by the Ada Joint Program Office.
 Christine M. Anderson at the Air Force Phillips Laboratory (Kirtland AFB, NM) was the project manager.

+Acknowledgements for the Corrigendum version

+The editor [R. Brukardt (USA)] would like to thank the many people whose hard work and assistance has made this update possible.

+Thanks go out to all of the members of the ISO/IEC JTC 1/SC 22/WG 9 Ada Rapporteur Group, whose work on creating and editing the wording corrections was critical to the entire process.
+Especially valuable contributions came from the chairman of the ARG, E. Ploedereder (Germany), who kept the process moving; J. Barnes (UK) and K. Ishihata (Japan), whose extremely detailed reviews kept the editor on his toes; G. Dismukes (USA), M. Kamrad (USA), P. Leroy (France), S. Michell (Canada), T. Taft (USA), J. Tokar (USA), and other members too numerous to mention.

+Special thanks go to R. Duff (USA) for his explanations of the previous system of formatting of these documents during the tedious conversion to more modern formats.
+Special thanks also go to the convenor of ISO/IEC JTC 1/SC 22/WG 9, J. Moore (USA), without whose help and support the Corrigendum and this consolidated reference manual would not have been possible.

+Acknowledgements for the Amendment 1 version

+The editor [R. Brukardt (USA)] would like to thank the many people whose hard work and assistance has made this update possible.

+Thanks go out to all of the members of the ISO/IEC JTC 1/SC 22/WG 9 Ada Rapporteur Group, whose work on creating and editing the wording corrections was critical to the entire process.
+Especially valuable contributions came from the chairman of the ARG, P. Leroy (France), who kept the process on schedule; J. Barnes (UK) whose careful reviews found many typographical errors; T. Taft (USA), who always seemed to have a suggestion when we were stuck, and who also was usually able to provide the valuable service of explaining why things were as they are; S. Baird (USA), who found many obscure problems with the proposals; and A. Burns (UK), who pushed many of the real-time proposals to completion.
+Other ARG members who contributed were: R. Dewar (USA), G. Dismukes (USA), R. Duff (USA), K. Ishihata (Japan), S. Michell (Canada), E. Ploedereder (Germany), J.P.
+Rosen (France), E. Schonberg (USA), J. Tokar (USA), and T. Vardanega (Italy).

+Special thanks go to Ada-Europe and the Ada Resource Association, without whose help and support the Amendment and this consolidated reference manual would not have been possible.
+M. Heaney (USA) requires special thanks for his tireless work on the containers packages.
+Finally, special thanks go to the convenor of ISO/IEC JTC 1/SC 22/WG 9, J. Moore (USA), who guided the document through the standardization process.

+Acknowledgements for the Ada 2012 edition

+The editor [R. Brukardt (USA)] would like to thank the many people whose hard work and assistance has made this revision possible.

+Thanks go out to all of the members of the ISO/IEC JTC 1/SC 22/WG 9 Ada Rapporteur Group, whose work on creating and editing the wording changes was critical to the entire process.
+Especially valuable contributions came from the chairman of the ARG, E. Schonberg (USA), who guided the work; T. Taft (USA), whose insights broke many logjams, both in design and wording; J. Barnes (UK) whose careful reviews uncovered many editorial errors; S. Baird (USA), who repeatedly found obscure interactions with the proposals that the rest of us missed.
+Other ARG members who substantially contributed were: A. Burns (UK), J. Cousins (UK), R. Dewar (USA), G. Dismukes (USA), R. Duff (USA), P. Leroy (France), B. Moore (Canada), E. Ploedereder (Germany), J.P.
+Rosen (France), B. Thomas (USA), and T. Vardanega (Italy).

+Special thanks go to Ada-Europe and the Ada Resource Association, without whose help and support this third edition of the Ada Standard would not have been possible.
+A special mention has to go to A. Beneschan (USA) for his efforts in eliminating sloppiness in our wording.
+M. Heaney (USA) also deserves a mention for his efforts to improve the containers packages.
+Finally, special thanks go to the convenor of ISO/IEC JTC 1/SC 22/WG 9, J. Tokar (USA), who guided the document through the standardization process.

+Acknowledgements for the Ada 2012 Corrigendum 1 version

+The editor [R. Brukardt (USA)] would like to thank the many people whose hard work and assistance has made this update possible.

+Thanks go out to all of the members of the ISO/IEC JTC 1/SC 22/WG 9 Ada Rapporteur Group, whose work on creating and editing the wording changes was critical to the entire process.
+Especially valuable contributions came from the chairman of the ARG, J. Cousins (UK), who guided the work; T. Taft (USA), who seems to have the ability to cut any Gordian knot we encounter in wording; J. Barnes (UK) who continues to be able to find editorial errors invisible to most; S. Baird (USA), who so frequently finds obscure interactions that we now have named such things for him.
+Other ARG members who substantially contributed were: A. Burns (UK), R. Dewar (USA), G. Dismukes (USA), R. Duff (USA), B. Moore (Canada), E. Ploedereder (Germany), J.P.
+Rosen (France), E. Schonberg (USA), and T. Vardanega (Italy).

+Finally, special thanks go to the convenor of ISO/IEC JTC 1/SC 22/WG 9, J. Tokar (USA), who guided the document through the standardization process.

+Acknowledgements for the Ada 2022 version

+The editor [R. Brukardt] would like to thank the many people whose hard work and assistance has made this revision possible.

+Thanks go out to all of the members of the ISO/IEC JTC 1/SC 22/WG 9 Ada Rapporteur Group, whose work in all steps of the process, from determining problems to address, reviewing feature designs, and creating and editing wording changes, was critical to the entire process.
+Especially valuable contributions came from the chairman of the ARG through June 2018, J. Cousins, who guided the work and ensured we followed defined procedures; his replacement as chairman, S. Baird, who ably powered through obstacles to complete the work while continuing to find obscure interactions; T. Taft, who often solved difficult problems that had stumped others; B. Moore, whose frequent suggestions for parallel constructs greatly improved the result.
+Other ARG members who substantially contributed were: R. Amiard, J. Barnes, A. Burns, A. Charlet, G. Dismukes, C. Dross, R. Duff, E. Ploedereder, J.P.
+Rosen, F. Schanda, E. Schonberg, J. Squirek, T. Vardanega, and R. Wai.

+Using this version of the Ada Reference Manual

+This document has been revised with the corrections specified in Technical Corrigendum 1 for Ada 2012 (which corresponds to ISO/IEC 8652:2012/COR.1:2016) and other changes specifically for Ada 2022.
+In addition, more annotations have been added and a variety of editorial errors have been corrected.

+Changes to the original 1995 version of the Annotated Ada Reference Manual (AARM) can be identified by the version number following the paragraph number.
+Paragraphs with a version number of /1 were changed by Technical Corrigendum 1 for Ada 95 or were editorial corrections at that time, while paragraphs with a version number of /2 were changed by Amendment 1 or were more recent editorial corrections, and paragraphs with a version number of /3 were changed by the 2012 edition of the AARM or were still more recent editorial corrections.
+Paragraphs with a version number of /4 are changed by Technical Corrigendum 1 for Ada 2012 or were editorial corrections at that time.
+Paragraphs with a version number of /5 are changes or editorial corrections for Ada 2022.
+Paragraphs not so marked are unchanged since the original 1995 edition of the Annotated Ada Reference Manual, and have the same paragraph numbers as in that edition.
+Inserted text is indicated by underlining, and deleted text is indicated by strikethroughs.
+Some versions also use color to indicate the version of the change.
+Where paragraphs are inserted, the paragraph numbers are of the form pp.nn, where pp is the number of the preceding paragraph, and nn is an insertion number.
+For instance, the first paragraph inserted after paragraph 8 is numbered 8.1, the second paragraph inserted is numbered 8.2, and so on.
+Deleted paragraphs are indicated by text such as This paragraph was deleted.
+Deleted paragraphs include empty paragraphs that were numbered in the 1995 edition of the Ada Reference Manual.
+Similar markings and numbering are used for changes to annotations.

+To be honest: The paragraph number is considered part of the paragraph; when a paragraph is moved to a different paragraph number, it is marked as changed even if the contents have not changed.